codesbyaditi/Restaurant-billing-system/README.md

 A simple Restaurant Billing System built using Python.
 It allows users to view the menu, place orders, calculate the subtotal, add 5% GST, and generate the final bill.
 🍽️ Restaurant Billing System

 A simple Restaurant Billing System developed using Python.
-This project is designed for B.Tech 1st-year students to understand and practice basic Python programming concepts.

 📌 Features